RatchapongLP/backend-learning/java-environment/jdk_setup.md

         └── _CodeSignature
 ```

-3. Set the environment variables permanently for every shell sessions.
+3. Set the environment variables permanently for all new shell sessions started.
 ```
 % nano ~/.zshrc